carvel-dev/carvel/site/content/blog/concourse-ytt.md

 Pretty neat huh?
 We were able to reduce 20 lines of YAML into just 3.
 And adding another image will be as simple as adding another call to `registry_image()`.

-2. Let's have a look at the `jobs` section
+Looking good so far, now let's have a look at the `jobs` section

-   Convert these YAML anchors to using YTT.
+Convert these YAML anchors to using YTT instead

 ```yaml
 jobs: